Type 2 diabetes: The newest denial disease?

 Common myths surrounding type 2 diabetes:

-• Having type 2 diabetes is no big deal – In reality, the disease can be devastating and it can kill you if you don't take steps to manage it quickly.
+• Having type 2 diabetes is no big deal.
+In reality, the disease is very serious, and it can have devastating results if steps are not taken to manage it quickly.

-• I don’t have to be concerned about my diabetes today – Many complications of type 2 diabetes (heart disease, neuropathy, vision problems) develop slowly over time when high glucose in the blood has taken its toll on organs.
+• You don’t have to be concerned about my diabetes today.
+Not true.
+Many complications of type 2 diabetes (heart disease, neuropathy, vision problems) develop slowly over time when high glucose in the blood has taken its toll on organs.

-• I don’t feel symptomatic - For some there may not be a slew of symptoms, sudden complications or physical changes.
-Unbalanced or unmonitored blood glucose threatens us physically every day.
-Continuing to make use of unhealthy lifestyles (a high fat diet and lack of physical activity) doesn’t bring you closer to managing the disease.
+• You don’t feel symptomatic.
+For some, there may not be a slew of symptoms, sudden complications or physical changes.
+Consistently high blood glucose levels can damage organs over time, even without noticeable symptoms.
+Continuing to make use of unhealthy lifestyle habits (uncontrolled blood glucose, a high fat diet and lack of physical activity) doesn’t bring you closer to managing the disease.

-Diabetes can be treated and managed by healthful eating, regular physical activity, and medications to lower blood glucose levels.
+Diabetes can be treated and managed by healthful eating, regular physical activity and medications to lower blood glucose levels.
 Another critical part of diabetes management is reducing cardiovascular disease risk factors, such as high blood pressure, high lipid levels, and tobacco use.
-Patient education and self-care practices also are important aspects of disease management that help people with diabetes stay healthy.
-Diabetes can be treated and managed by healthful eating, regular physical activity, and medications to.
+Patient education and self-care practices are important aspects of disease management that help people with diabetes stay healthy.

 Your healthcare team is the best equipped to help guide you through early treatment and the management of diabetes.
-For more information visit the Center for Disease Control and Prevention webpage or this article by Michigan State University Extension MSU Extension awarded full recognition for diabetes prevention education.
+For more information visit the American Diabetes Association webpage.

 Did you find this article useful?